Shredmetal/llmtest/docs/index.md

 ## Introduction

 A behavioral testing framework for applications using large language models (LLMs).
-It leverages LLMs to validate outputs against natural language test specifications (reliability validated through 30,000 test executions), providing a powerful tool for unit/integration testing of applications containing an LLM (not for testing LLMs themselves).
+It leverages LLMs to validate the behavior of applications containing LLMs against natural language test specifications (reliability validated through 30,000 test executions), providing a powerful tool for unit/integration testing of applications containing an LLM (not for testing LLMs themselves).

 Please use a proper data science tool to evaluate models, this is first and foremost an engineering tool for application testing.